FernRemes/FernRemes/README.md

       - Involves building a simple interactive interface and backend logic to handle game mechanics and outcomes.
 > #### <img width = 2.5% src = "https://github.com/user-attachments/assets/887e47cd-bf1a-4fe0-a5d6-cf1a8bf033c6"/> [Hangman Game](https://github.com/FernRemes/Hangman)
       - Personal
-      - A [🧍‍♂️] Hangman game web application which allows players to try to guess a hidden word by suggesting letters.
+      - A [🧍‍♂️] Hangman game web application that allows players to try to guess a hidden word by suggesting letters.
       - Each incorrect guess results in a part of a hangman figure being drawn.
       - The game ends when the player either guesses the word [😄] correctly or runs out of chances. [💀]
 > #### <img width = 2.5% src = "https://github.com/user-attachments/assets/887e47cd-bf1a-4fe0-a5d6-cf1a8bf033c6"/> [Pomu Clock](https://github.com/FernRemes/Pomu_Clock)